demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 * * * * *

 Resolves and updates a detection using the provided arguments.
-At least one optional argument must be passed, otherwise no change will take place, does not support IDP detections.
+At least one optional argument must be passed, otherwise no change will take place, Note that it does not support IDP detections.

 #### Base Command